TatheerHussain/aroundme/README.md

 ## Development setup

 Install all development dependencies, check by using
-> SQLite Database (with Peewee Model Support)
+* SQLite Database (with Peewee Model Support)
-> FastText pre-trained word embedded model in pymagnitude format
+* FastText pre-trained word embedded model in pymagnitude format
-> k-nn search (powered by Annoy python module)
+* k-nn search (powered by Annoy python module)
-> Line Bot API
+* Line Bot API
-> RESTful linked protocol
+* RESTful linked protocol
-> data from a travel web source
+* data from a travel web source
-> use  "pip freeze > requirements.txt" to save and intall the required dependencies
+* use  "pip freeze > requirements.txt" to save and intall the required dependencies

 ## Other requirements
->  Download pre-trained wiki-news-300d-1M-subword.magnitude (remeber to use pymagnitude format)
+* Download pre-trained wiki-news-300d-1M-subword.magnitude (remeber to use pymagnitude format)
->  Use Annoy toolkit for fast Nearest Neighbor search on vector space
+* Use Annoy toolkit for fast Nearest Neighbor search on vector space
->  The search will get the article with content close to the question from the user.
+* The search will get the article with content close to the question from the user.
 This may not be the answer to the question.
 Therefore, use QANet to process this article.
-> QANet model would do tokenization and predict the response span by context/question embedding
+* QANet model would do tokenization and predict the response span by context/question embedding
-> LXML (Python Module)
+* LXML (Python Module)
-> XPATH Method
+* XPATH Method

 ## Line messeging api
-> create a line messeging bot based on line messageing api for tbat you can refer to this article
+* create a line messeging bot based on line messageing api for tbat you can refer to this article
-> This will help you to go build your own line bot from begining to end
-> [Build a line bot]: https://ithelp.ithome.com.tw/articles/10235146
+* [Build a line bot]: https://ithelp.ithome.com.tw/articles/10235146

 ## Release History